grigroviska/NOPEPAD/README.md

 ### FEATURES

- ⭐️ Can take notes quickly
+ ⭐️ Can take notes quickly</br>
- ⭐️ Web address can be added to the note
+ ⭐️ Web address can be added to the note</br>
- ⭐️ It also has the feature of adding a picture as a note ⭐️ Firebase feature is currently used only as login and registration part ⭐️ You can color important notes
+ ⭐️ It also has the feature of adding a picture as a note</br>
+ ⭐️ Firebase feature is currently used only as login and registration part</br>
+ ⭐️ You can color important notes</br>
- ⭐️ Note search section available
+ ⭐️ Note search section available</br>

 ### Libraries Used